LisaPisa12/tech-assesment-f/starwars-visual/README.md

 3. Start it up

 ```
-'npm start' in the client folder and 'node index.js' in the server folder.
+'npm start' in the client folder .
-Make sure you have all the necessary programs running (eg Postgres).
 ```